On $L^2$ extension from singular hypersurfaces: Ohsawa measure

-\begin{remark}
+\end{remark1}

-Definition~\ref{iber} differs from its original counterpart in \cite{D15} where, supposing that the pair $(X, Y+ D)$ is lc, the Ohsawa measure $dV[\psi]$ is supported on the regular locus of $Y \cup D$ (where $D$ of course refers to its support), not just of $Y$.
-Definition~\ref{iber} is suitable for the purpose of this paper. \end{remark}
+\begin{remark1} Definition~\ref{iber} differs from its original counterpart in \cite{D15} where, supposing that the pair $(X, Y+ D)$ is lc, the Ohsawa measure $dV[\psi]$ is supported on the regular locus of $Y \cup D$ (where $D$ of course refers to its support), not just of $Y$.
+Definition~\ref{iber} is suitable for the purpose of this paper. \end{remark1}

-\begin{remark}
+\begin{remark1}

-In Definition~\ref{iber}, in fact it would be fine even if we replace $T$ by some larger $T'$, i.e. another Zariski closed subset $T'$ containing $T$.
+In Definition~\ref{iber}, in fact it would be fine even if we replace $T$ by another Zariski closed subset $T'$ containing $T$.
 This is because when the property \eqref{dvp} is used in the proof of $L^2$ extension theorems (such as Theorem~\ref{extn}), we have the freedom to take off such a Zariski closed subset and perform the $L^2$ estimates in the complement when $X$ is Stein or quasi-projective, cf. \cite{S98}.

-\end{remark}
+\end{remark1}

 \;